ApacheAA/gta5_process/README.md

 ## Setup
 1. Download scripts to any folder
-2. Double-click on setup.bat or Install PSUtils manually from https://technet.microsoft.com/sysinternals/pssuspend.aspx
+2. Double-click on setup.bat or Install PSTools manually from https://technet.microsoft.com/sysinternals/pssuspend.aspx in default user directory (%USERPROFILE%/PSTools)

 ## Run
 1. Run GTA 5 / Online as usual